 Curriculum evaluation aims at identifying areas of the curriculum that need to be improved.
 The evaluation will focus on all aspects of the content of the curriculum including objectives and competencies, content as well as teaching and learning methods.
 Moreover, the aspects include the availability of teaching and learning materials to evaluate pupils' progress, the ability of teachers to teach, and the teaching and learning environment.
 The continuous and summative evaluation of the curriculum will involve various stakeholders led by the Tanzania Institute of Education.
-The continuous evaluation will be done after the completion of the primary education cycle.
+The continuous evaluation will be done throughout teaching and learning while the summative evaluation will be done after the completion of the primary education cycle.